jrosario19/6to.-Symposium-of-Industrial-Engineering/README.md

 # Capstone-Project-1
 This is the first Capstone Project which is the final project for module 1 of Microverse Curriculum.
-In this project we need to build a dummy website for 6to Simposio de Ingenieria Industrial.
+In this project we need to build a dummy website for 6to Industrial Engineering Symposium.

 ## Built With
 - HTML5